Shaw airmen take home fourth place in Medic Rodeo competition

 |0

-This work, Shaw airmen take home fourth place in Medic Rodeo competition [Image 4 of 4], by SrA Meghan Hutton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shaw airmen take home fourth place in Medic Rodeo competition, by SrA Meghan Hutton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT